Code-Institute-Submissions/Yes-I-Do-Wedding-Agency/README.md

 1. Install the Chrome or Firefox gitpod [Extension](https://www.gitpod.io/docs/browser-extension/)
 2. Log into GitHub with your github account.
 3. Navigate to the [Project Repository](https://github.com/szilG/Yes-I-Do-Wedding-Agency)
-3. The "Gitpod" button is in the top right corner of the respository now.
+3. The "Gitpod" button is in the top right corner of the repository now.
 ![Gitpod button](https://www.gitpod.io/static/b2f7a9dd0909631d5530b3eb59cc6d31/a370b/browser-extension-lense.png)
 4. Click on the "Gitpod" button that will open a gitpod workspace where you can work locally with the code.